janiscostadelli/janiscostadelli/README.md

 I'm a fullstack web developer and graduated in biomedicine ✨

-- 🔭 currently working on frontend and backend projects using React and Nodejs
+- 🔭 currently working on frontend using Angular
 - 🌱 currently learning Typescript

 <br>